MichaelsPlayground/NfcCreditCardReaderBasic/visacard.md

 A **VisaCard** is issued by a bank under the licence of Visa.
 The are three flavours of cards available on the market: the classic **Credit card**, the **Debit card** and sometimes **Prepaid cards**.

-The PAN on the chip may differ from the PAN printed on the card for some internal reasons.
+The Primary Account Number (PAN) on the chip may differ from the PAN printed on the card for some internal reasons.

 In this document I'm showing the steps to read the PAN and Expiration date of the card by showing the commands and responses for each step, a more generalized information is available in the